agam-89/CoreSynq32/README.md

 ## Overview

-StepSynq is an 8-step programmable drum sequencer built on the ESP32.
+CoreSynq32 is an 8-step programmable drum sequencer built on the ESP32.
 It plays back real WAV drum samples (kick, snare, hi-hat) through the ESP32's onboard DAC into an LM386 amplifier and speaker.
 Patterns are programmed live via tactile buttons and visualized on an SSD1306 OLED display.

 The project is built around a concurrent FreeRTOS task architecture — sequencer timing, audio playback, and UI all run as independent tasks communicating via shared state and critical sections, rather than a single blocking loop.